 Changes since 2000: Harris’s Sparrows have declined in Nebraska and the Great Plains since the latter part of the 20th Century (COSEWIC 2017) and Harris’s Sparrow is considered a species of special concern in Canada, where it breeds (COSEWIC 2017).
 An analysis of all Nebraska CBC data shows Harris’s Sparrow numbers declined annually by 7.0% during the years 1980-2014(COSEWIC 2017).
 An analysis of three long-running Nebraska CBCs also shows a trend of general decline during the late 20th Century, but also show the declines have stabilized (Figure 1).

 Figure 1.
-The number of Harris’s Sparrow recorded per party hour at three long-running CBCs in Nebraska.
-Points represent reported values and trend line created using locally weighted scatterplot (LOESS) smoothing.
+The number of Harris’s Sparrow recorded per party hour on three long-running CBCs in Nebraska.
+Points represent reported values and trend line created using locally weighted scatterplot (LOESS) smoothing in R Studio (2015).
 Data collected by volunteers and provided by National Audubon Society and the Nebraska Ornithologists Union.
-The Lincoln and Norfolk CBCs experience sharp declines during the 1970s and 1980s, but numbers have leveled off since the mid-1990s.
+The Lincoln and Norfolk CBCs experienced sharp declines during the 1970s and 1980s, but numbers have leveled off since the mid-1990s.
 Results from the Omaha CBC shows a smaller decline in the 1970s and 1980s and a small increase since the 1990s.

-Early dates above are away from the wintering range in the east and south.
-There is a gradual movement northward of wintering birds beginning in mid-Feb and increasing gradually through Apr; peak counts in the state are in the first half of May.
+There is a gradual movement northward of wintering birds beginning in early to mid-Mar and increasing gradually through Apr; peak counts in the state are in the first half of May.
 Migrants pass through Lincoln Co 7-23 May (Tout 1947), although numbers are low that far west.

-Migrants generally depart by late May but see Summer.
+Migrants generally depart in May but see Summer.

 - High counts: 369 in Pierce Co 8 May 1999, 235 in Lancaster Co 10 May 1996, and 235 in Sarpy Co 11 May 1996.

-Although migrants normally arrive in late Sep, there are earlier reports 1 Sep 1990 Buffalo Co, 1 Sep 1990 Holt Co, 4 Sep 1966 Lancaster Co, 6 Sep 1984 Douglas-Sarpy Cos, and 9 Sep 1965 Scotts Bluff Co.
-Peak numbers occur in late Oct and most birds have passed through by late Nov; wintering is common in the south and east.
+Migrants normally arrive in late Sep, and peak numbers occur in late Oct; most birds have passed through by late Nov although wintering is common in the south and east.
 Tout (1947) gave dates of migration in Lincoln Co 8 Oct-2 Nov.

 - High counts: 1000 in Dakota Co 20 Oct 2000, 275 in Wayne Co 24 Oct 2010, 250 at Harlan Co Reservoir, Harlan Co 11 Nov 1995, 250 in Otoe Co 21 Oct 2005, and “hundreds” in Dakota Co 23 Oct

-Winter: Fall migrants leave by late Nov in the north and west, but good numbers remain in the south and east in Dec, as indicated by CBC data.
+Winter: Fall migrants have moved southeast by late Nov from the north and west, but good numbers remain in the south and east in Dec, as indicated by CBC data.
 Wintering is regular in the east and from Platte River Valley counties southward, rarely to Scotts Bluff Co in the Panhandle; Rosche and Johnsgard (1984) listed Harris’s Sparrow as a winter visitor in Keith Co.
 Wintering may occur in Custer Co based on a few mid-winter reports there.